 Revenue for the investment banking/investment services segment is primarily based on the gross proceeds from the sale of securities in the syndications of the Sponsored REITs.
-During 2007, we completed one syndication of a Sponsored REIT and began the process of syndicating another Sponsored REIT (which we completed in May

-29, 2009), for which total gross proceeds aggregated \$147.5 million in 2007.
-During 2008, we started syndication of another Sponsored REIT.
-Total gross proceeds from both syndications aggregated \$57.4 million in 2008 and one remains currently in process.
+During 2008, we started syndication of a Sponsored REIT and continued the syndication of another Sponsored REIT.
+Total gross proceeds from both syndications aggregated \$57.4 million in 2008 and one remained in process at year end.
 During 2009, we completed the syndication of two Sponsored REITs and began the process of syndicating another Sponsored REIT, for which total gross proceeds aggregated \$40.4 million in 2009.
-We believe the decrease of \$17.0 million in 2009 compared to 2008 and the decrease of \$90.1 million in 2008 compared to 2007 were attributable to the recent turmoil in the financial, debt and real estate markets, which is discussed above in "Trends and Uncertainties - Economic Conditions".
+During 2010, we completed the syndication of one Sponsored REIT and began the process of syndicating another Sponsored REIT, for which total gross proceeds aggregated \$35.9 million in 2010.
+We believe the decrease of \$4.5 million in 2010 compared to 2009 and the decrease of \$17.0 million in 2009 compared to 2008 were attributable to the uncertainty surrounding the future performance of commercial property markets and the amount of available mortgage financing for adequate capitalization of those markets.
 Revenues and expenses for investment banking/investment services are directly related to the gross proceeds of these syndications.

 Our acquisition executives continue to work on other property investment opportunities for our own portfolio and for syndication.
-However, business growth in the syndication area remains uncertain at the beginning of 2010.
+However, business growth in the syndication area remains uncertain at the beginning of 2011.